 You’re going to invite loneliness to watch Netflix with you, read a book, go for a walk, bring out the wine, or have a good cry.
 And you’re going to let loneliness have the best day of its life.
 Or maybe the best weekend, week, or even month(s) – if you’ve been avoiding feeling lonely for a while.

-Before you think I’m absolutely crazy for suggesting any of this, let me tell you how it needs to get dark before it can get bright again.
+Before you think I’m absolutely crazy for suggesting any of this, let me tell you this – it needs to get dark before it can get bright again.

-I made my home even more comfortable and only spent time on activities (mostly on my own) that genuinely comforted me.
+Whenever I feel the familiar sense of loneliness creeping up on me, I make my home even more comfortable and only spend time on activities (mostly on my own) that genuinely comfort me.

-I stopped pushing myself to think about what I could do to not feel lonely.
-I stopped judging myself for being on my own or not having any plans.
-Instead, I accepted it all.
+I stop pushing myself to think about what I could do to not feel lonely.
+I stop judging myself for being on my own or not having any plans for the weekend.
+Instead, I accept it all.

 I feel lonely.
 I feel lonely.
 I feel so alone.

 It may seem scary to admit this to yourself.
 But I can guarantee that by saying out loud, giving it permission to exist, you will feel lighter.